HildoBijl/stepwise/packages/interpolation/README.md

 Once a table has been defined, we can interpolate in it.
 There are two functions to do so: one for a single output value, and one for extracting multiple output values.
 For the single-output case, there are a few options.

 ```
-tableInterpolate([1.5, 2.5], exampleTable, 'x') // Use array as input.
+interpolateTable([1.5, 2.5], exampleTable, 'x') // Use array as input.
 Gives 10.5 here.
-tableInterpolate({ a: 1.5, b: 2.5 }, exampleTable, 'x') // Use object as input.
+interpolateTable({ a: 1.5, b: 2.5 }, exampleTable, 'x') // Use object as input.
 Gives 10.5 here.
-tableInterpolate(1.5, exampleTable, 'x') // Use value as input: only works for single-input tables, and will throw an error in this example case with a two-dimensional table.
+interpolateTable(1.5, exampleTable, 'x') // Use value as input: only works for single-input tables, and will throw an error in this example case with a two-dimensional table.
-tableInterpolate([1.5, 2.5], exampleTable) // Omit output label: only works for single-output tables, and will throw an error in this example case with three possible outputs.
+interpolateTable([1.5, 2.5], exampleTable) // Omit output label: only works for single-output tables, and will throw an error in this example case with three possible outputs.
 ```

-To get multiple outputs at the same time, use `multiOutputTableInterpolate`.
+To get multiple outputs at the same time, use `interpolateTableOutputs`.
 The options here are similar.

 ```
-multiOutputTableInterpolate([1.5, 2.5], exampleTable) // Use array as input.
+interpolateTableOutputs([1.5, 2.5], exampleTable) // Use array as input.
 Gives { x: 10.5, y: -0.5, z: 2.5 }.
-multiOutputTableInterpolate({ a: 1.5, b: 2.5 }, exampleTable) // Use object as input.
+interpolateTableOutputs({ a: 1.5, b: 2.5 }, exampleTable) // Use object as input.
 Gives { x: 10.5, y: -0.5, z: 2.5 }.
-multiOutputTableInterpolate(1.5, exampleTable) // Use value as input: only works for single-input tables, and will throw an error in this example case with a two-dimensional table.
+interpolateTableOutputs(1.5, exampleTable) // Use value as input: only works for single-input tables, and will throw an error in this example case with a two-dimensional table.
-multiOutputTableInterpolate([1.5, 2.5], exampleTable, ['z', 'x']) // Provide output labels.
+interpolateTableOutputs([1.5, 2.5], exampleTable, ['z', 'x']) // Provide output labels.
 Gives { z: 2.5, x: 10.5 }.
 (Also works with other input types.)
 ```

 Tables may also have `undefined` in them, for instance when the output value there is unknown or not applicable.
 Whenever an interpolation function encounters `undefined` anywhere, the output is always directly `undefined` too, as the output cannot be computed.